 Since physiotherapy records are legal documents, physiotherapists are expected to follow legal frameworks alongside professional body guidance and any local policies that are in place.

 This page contains FAQs around record keeping and the guidance paper provides an overview of a physiotherapist’s obligations for maintaining accurate records.
 It will also signpost you to key documents that provide further information related to specific aspects of record keeping, for example the Data Protection Act 2018 and the Information Commissioner’s Office (ICO).

 - Physiotherapy staff have a professional and legal obligation to keep an accurate record of their interaction with patients.

-If you use a smart phone to text or call patients, that stores their name and contact details, this counts as ‘keeping records’.
+If you use a smartphone to text or call patients, it stores their name and contact details – this counts as ‘keeping records’.

 - Your duty to share information is as important as your duty to maintain patient confidentiality (Caldicott Review in England 2013).

 - The use of SNOMED CT is now being driven by health policy and within NHS England its use is mandated.

 - All record keeping is governed by the Data Protection Act 2018.
 The Data Protection Act 2018 is the UK’s implementation of the General Data Protection Regulation (GDPR).